Project-Apollo-Forecast/Project-Apollo/README.md

 ***

-Generated a range of innovative ideas for revenue-affecting features through productive brainstorming sessions.
-Organized tasks using a Kanban board, efficiently tracking their progress under categories like 'Needs to be done', 'Doing', and 'Done'.
-Collaboratively compiled and maintained a shared knowledge document, ensuring seamless dissemination of new information, ideas, and functions across the team.
-Set clear milestone due dates and benchmarks, providing a solid foundation for measuring progress and achieving project goals.
+- Generated a range of innovative ideas for revenue-affecting features through productive brainstorming sessions.
+- Organized tasks using a Kanban board, efficiently tracking their progress under categories like 'Needs to be done', 'Doing', and 'Done'.
+- Collaboratively compiled and maintained a shared knowledge document, ensuring seamless dissemination of new information, ideas, and functions across the team.
+- Set clear milestone due dates and benchmarks (including measures of success), providing a solid foundation for measuring progress and achieving project goals.

 ***